-- The California real property is transferred because it was (or threatened to be) seized, destroyed, or condemned within the meaning of IRC Section 1033. - The transferor (seller) intends to acquire property that is similar or related in service or use in order to be eligible for nonrecognition of gain for California income tax purposes.
+- The California real property is transferred because it was (or threatened to be) seized, destroyed, or condemned within the meaning of IRC - The seller/transferor intends to acquire property that is similar or related in service or use in order to be eligible for nonrecognition of gain for California income tax purposes.

-Get federal Publication 544.
-Sales and Other Dispositions of Assets, for more information about involuntary conversions.
+Get federal Publication 544, Sales and Other Dispositions of Assets, for more information about involuntary conversions.